Severe Weather Statement issued for Colfax, Platte by NWS - News Break

 Severe Weather Statement issued for Colfax, Platte by NWS

 Effective: 2021-07-09 22:05:00 CDT Expires: 2021-07-10 03:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Colfax; Platte A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL MIDNIGHT CDT FOR COLFAX...SOUTHEASTERN PLATTE...DODGE...CENTRAL BUTLER AND NORTHWESTERN SAUNDERS COUNTIES At 1111 PM CDT, severe thunderstorms were located along a line extending from near Scribner to 4 miles north of Rising City, moving east at 40 mph.
-HAZARD...65 mph wind gusts and penny size hail.
+Target Area: Colfax; Platte A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 PM CDT FOR SOUTHERN COLFAX...CENTRAL PLATTE AND NORTHERN BUTLER COUNTIES At 1034 PM CDT, a severe thunderstorm was located west of Columbus, moving east at 40 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Columbus, Fremont, Schuyler, David City, North Bend, Scribner, Hooper, Dodge, Cedar Bluffs, Bellwood, Rising City, Nickerson, Duncan, Prague, Snyder, Uehling, Morse Bluff, Octavia, Malmo and Winslow.
-HAIL...0.75IN WIND...65MPHalerts.weather.gov
+Locations impacted include Monroe, Columbus, and Schuyler.
+HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0